 Casa Jesus T. Piñero – A Slice of Puerto Rican History

 Here is another example of a local historical spot that is way under-visited.
 The Museo Casa Jesus T. Piñero is located right on Route 3 in Canovanas.
 Ray and I have passed this place literally hundreds of times and never have stopped in.
-We finally went for a visit recently and got a special tour of this beautifully restored home that has historical significance for Puerto Ricans.
+We finally went for a visit and got a tour of this beautifully restored home that has historical significance for Puerto Ricans.